Mashed-Potato-Studios/solo_build/website/content/docs/cli-analyze.md

 # Analyze Command

 The `analyze` command runs Solo Build's analysis phase on your project without executing the full build process, providing insights into your code's structure, complexity, and potential issues.
+It also generates comprehensive reports in various formats.

 ## Usage